 - Sports equipment

-Hopefully this gives you insight into what you can pack.
-Please feel free to contact our call centre or ask any of our airport staff should you have any questions relating to a specific item.
+Hopefully, this gives you insight into what you can pack.
+Please feel free to contact our call centre or ask any of our airport staff if you have any questions relating to a specific item.